eugenia1984/english/glossary.md

 - **of course** is a phrase used to express strong agreement or to indicate that something is obvious.

+- **on** in this context links the updates to the specific subject they are about - the project progress.
+In English, you use on when you're talking about the topic of communication, like a presentation on science or an update on work.
+It shows a direct relationship between the communication and the topic.

 - **ongoing** describes something that is currently in progress, continuing, or not yet finished.

 - **our**: is a possessive pronoun.
 It shows that something belongs to or is related to a group that includes the speaker